 Reclaimed wood furniture with an artsy, painted look can be a focal point in almost any decorating scheme.
 Don’t be afraid to mix some pieces in with your traditional furniture.
 Add some character to a family room, or bring a splash of color to a beach house.

-Painted wood’s rustic finish is family-friendly and can handle heavy wear and tear, so it’s perfect for casual spaces.
+Painted wood’s rustic finish is friendly and can handle heavy wear and tear, so it’s perfect for casual spaces.

 Reclaimed Wood Industrial Furniture